benisued/BetterLua/README.md

 # BetterLua
-A better way of having a second keyboard for macros, instead of having each key of the second keyboard open an AHK script, lua sends [key]+F13 which you can capture with AutoHotKey and do whatever you want
+A better way of having a second keyboard for macros, instead of having each key of the second keyboard open an AHK script, lua sends [key]+F13 which you can capture with AutoHotKey and do whatever you want the idea comes from Taran https://github.com/TaranVH/2nd-keyboard/tree/master/LUAMACROS

 1. download luamacros https://github.com/me2d13/luamacros
-2. open SECOND_KEYBOARD_script_for_LUA_MACROS.lua in Lua https://github.com/TaranVH/2nd-keyboard/tree/master/LUAMACROS
+2. open 2ndKeyb2ndVer.lua in Lua
-3. press the "play" button, press any key on the second keyboard, it is now your macro keyboard
+3. press the "play" button,after the prompt, press any key on the second keyboard, it is now your macro keyboard
-4. in the console look for your macro keyboard and find its ID and save it, it should be between two (&) symbols this is how it looks like:
+4. in the console look for your macro keyboard in the list of devices, find its ID and store it, it should be between two (&) symbols this is how it looks like:

 ```
 Type = keyboard